x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/batch-migration-of-legacy-public-folders.md

 Until this point in the migration process, users have been able to access public folders.
 The next steps will log users off from the legacy public folders and lock the folders while the migration completes its final synchronization.
 Users won't be able to access public folders during this process.
 Also, any mail sent to mail-enabled public folders will be queued and won't be delivered until the public folder migration is complete.

-Before you run the `PublicFoldersLockedForMigration` command as described below, make sure that all jobs are in the **Synced** state.
-You can do this by running the `Get-PublicFolderMailboxMigrationRequest` command.
-Continue with this step only after you've verified that all jobs are in the **Synced** state.
+> [!NOTE]
+>The final sync may take substantial amount of time, depending on the changes made on the source environment, size of public folder deployment, server capacity etc. If the folder hierarchy had lots of corrupt ACLs and those were not cleaned up before starting migration, this can cause significant delay in the completion.
+It is recommended to plan for miniumum of 48 hours of downtime for the final sync to complete

+Ensure the migration batch and individual migration requests have successfully synced.

+Run the following command in EXO PowerShell to get the details:

+`Get-MigrationBatch |?{$_.MigrationType -like "*PublicFolder*"} | ft *last*sync*`

+`Get-PublicFolderMailboxMigrationRequest | Get-PublicFolderMailboxMigrationRequestStatistics |ft targetmailbox,*last*sync*`

+The LastSyncedDate (on migration batch) and LastSuccessfulSyncTimestamp (on individual jobs) should be within last 7 days.
+If it is too far off, like older than a month or so, you may want to take a look at public folder migration requests and ensure all the requests were synced recently.

-On the legacy Exchange server, run the following command to lock the legacy public folders for finalization.
+Once you have confirmed the batch and all migration requests have successfully synced, On the legacy Exchange server, run the following command to lock the legacy public folders for finalization.

 ```
 Set-OrganizationConfig -PublicFoldersLockedForMigration:$true